AdviseWell/meeting-bot/controller/README.md

 ### Media Converter (`media_converter.py`)
 - Converts recordings to MP4 using H.264 codec
-- Extracts audio as AAC
+- Extracts audio as M4A
 - Uses ffmpeg for all conversions

 ### Storage Client (`storage_client.py`)